Stream Lineage¶

 - The following tutorial assumes that you have role-based access to the clusters and topics you need.

-- Developer roles do not have access to stream lineage views in and of themselves.
-To give a developer access to stream lineage, grant them an additional role with stream lineage access such as Operator at the cluster level.
-To learn more, see Access Control (RBAC) for Stream Lineage and Use Role-Based Access Control (RBAC) in Confluent Cloud.
+- Developer roles do not grant access to Stream Lineage.
+You can give developers access to Stream Lineage by granting them additional roles with appropriate scope for need-to-know; such as Operator role at the cluster level.
+To learn more, see Access control (RBAC) for Stream Lineage and Role-based Access Control (RBAC) on Confluent Cloud.

 Select an environment.